Ch-Ayushman-Patro/Restaurant-Analysis/README.md

 - Restaurants with online delivery have a higher average rating (3.25) compared to those without (2.46).

 ### Ratings & Popularity
-- The most frequent aggregate rating is 0.0, appearing 2148 times.
 - The average number of votes per restaurant is approximately 157.
 - Higher rated restaurants tend to receive more votes.

 ### Restaurant Chains
-- Chains like Cafe Coffee Day, Domino's Pizza, Subway, Green Chick Chop, and McDonald's are present in multiple locations.
+- Chains like Cafe Coffee Day, Domino's Pizza, Subway, Green Chick Chop and McDonald's are present in multiple locations.
 - Detailed analysis of chains shows variation in their average ratings and total votes received.

 ---